fosshostorg/aarch64.com/posts/welcome-to-arm-64.md

 With this project, we intend to bring Arm to the data center and create an open ecosystem that will give the open-source community a real competitive advantage.
 Our Arm platform will launch in Canada, Europe, UK and USA.
-This is only possible thanks to our very kind sponsors.
+This is only possible thanks to our very kind colocation sponsors.
 They are:

 - [CustodianDC.com](https://custodiandc.com)
 - [Hivedatacentre.com](https://hivedatacentre.com)